rebelsky/sams-assorted-musings-reflections/recovering-from-1-sept-2017.md

 musings](thirteen-months)" [6] was another 1,100 words.  **Done!**

-_A paper submission for SIGCSE with my colleagues on our new functional data-science-oriented introduction to computer science._  I don't envy my colleagues.
+_A paper submission for SIGCSE with my colleagues on our new functional data-science-oriented introduction to computer science, which I have decided to refer to as DataCSCi._  I don't envy my colleagues.
 I didn't warn them I was going to put them on the paper, or even that I was going to write the paper.
+But they are co-authors because we had worked on the design of the course together.
+They learned that when I submitted the abstract a week ago.
 They offered to help.
 I turned it down.
-And the draft got done at the last minute.
-Or maybe it didn't get done. **???**
+And, as hard as I tried, I did not finish by September 1.
+But they were busy this week and so was I.  I thought that was it.
+And then I got a note from the conference organizers that they were extending the deadline by a day.
+So I finished the paper.
+Another 5,000 words written.
+And I've not only had the opportunity to think more carefully about the course, I've also come up with much of the text for a reading for the course on data science.
+If this paper gets accepted [7], we will work together on getting something that better represents our collective viewpoint.
+**Done!**

 _A paper submission for SIGCSE with my students on their "Craft of Code" camp._  While the students worked hard on this camp, none of us had time